mustavalo/voight-kampff/README.md

 Most of this is inside PaperScope and I've kept everything in a single JavaScript file of 2500 lines.
 And to be honest, I didn't really get it working split into multiple script files, because of the scope problems.
 A more experienced coder could squeeze everything into a single, clean class and just extend it.

+I've edited out some PHP scripts from this open source version to get it working locally without a HTTP server, but there might be few remains of AJAX calls etc.

 Hopefully this will inspire some better and fancier things and help those trying to create interactive experiences for the web.

-I've edited out some PHP things from this open source version to get it working locally without a HTTP server - there are remains of some of that stuff.

 __Future considerations__
 * Clearing the music video concept out of this and making it more of a procedural animation tool for the web